Mango200/ConanExiles/README.md

 # ConanExiles

-Conan Exiles SDK + ESP
+Conan Exiles ESP Menu Crap Test

+# Instructions for Use
+Compile using Micrsoft Visual Studio, run EXE
+Do not use with Battleye please, thanks.